JacobGoldenArt/Em_lab/readme.md

-# Em:
+# Em

-A lab for experimenting with LLMs and appying different patterns such as Chain of Throught, Emotional Intelligence, Styles of memory, short term and longterm and even dreaming.
+A lab/playground for experimenting with LLMs and appying different patterns such as Chain of Throught, Emotional Intelligence, Styles of memory, short term and longterm and even dreaming.

 ## This is very much a wip!